-An open entry/open exit course which emphasizes listening comprehension, sentence structure, vocabulary, and pronunciation through the use of the Rosetta Stone software
+An open entry/open exit course which emphasizes listening comprehension, sentence structure, vocabulary, and pronunciation through the use of the Rosetta Stone software.

-FRE 101 SUN FRE 1101

-Elementary French I
+FRE 101 SUN FRE 1101 Elementary French I

-GE category: GE Options Offered every fall and spring semester Prerequisite: ENG 091 with a grade of

-"C" or higher or reading placement test score as established by District policy
+Prerequisite: ENG 091 with a grade of "C" or higher or reading placement test score as established by District policy

 This course is designed for students at the Beginning French I level.
-Emphasizes speaking, reading, writing, listening comprehension, and culture through a variety
+Emphasizes speaking, reading, writing, listening comprehension, and culture through a variety of approaches.